microtick/node-operations/README.md

 min self delegation: 1 (for 1 tick)
 ```

 GENTX-5.
-Email your gentx file (the output of the previous step indicated by the filename in quotes on the last line) as an attachment to mjackson@microtick.com
+Create a pull request with your gentx in the "gentx" directory in this repository.

-## Step 4 - Running Node - COMPLETE PRIOR TO Monday, July 20, 2020 8:00 pm UTC
+## Step 4 - Running Node - COMPLETE PRIOR TO Wednesday, July 29, 2020 8:00 pm UTC

-All validators should perform the following RUNTIME steps
+All genesis validators should perform the following RUNTIME steps

-RUNTIME-1. **VERY IMPORTANT** After midnight UTC Sunday night, update to the latest genesis.json that includes everyone's gentxs.
+RUNTIME-1. **VERY IMPORTANT** After midnight UTC Tuesday night, update to the latest genesis.json that includes everyone's gentxs.

 ```
+$ git checkout mainnet
 $ git pull
 $ cp genesis.json $HOME/.microtick/mtd/config
 ```